Great Bentley

 Great Bentley is a village and civil parish in the Tendring district of north east Essex, England, located seven miles east of Colchester.
-The parish includes the hamlets of Aingers Green and South Heath.
-It is home to the second largest village green in the country, at a size of 43 acre, behind Duncan Down and has won 'Essex Village of the Year' and 'Daily Telegraph/Calor Gas Village of the Year' awards.
-Great Bentley railway station provides the village with frequent rail services along the Sunshine Coast Line to London Liverpool Street, Clacton-on-Sea, Colchester and Walton-on-the-Naze.
+The village is scattered round an extensive level or common, of 43 acre, on the eastern side of the vale of a rivulet, 7 mi east-south-east of Colchester.
+This common is the second largest village green in the United Kingdom, at a size of 43 acre, behind Duncan Down, and has won 'Essex Village of the Year' and 'Daily Telegraph/Calor Gas Village of the Year' awards.

-Great Bentley is scattered round an extensive level or common, of 43 acre, on the eastern side of the vale of a rivulet, 7 mi east-south-east of Colchester.
 The parish has an area of 3,188 acre and extends southward to Flag Creek, a tidal creek that connects with the Colne, near Brightlingsea.
+It includes the hamlets of Aingers Green and South Heath.
 At the 2021 census the parish had a population of 2,517.

+Great Bentley railway station provides the village with frequent rail services along the Sunshine Coast Line to London Liverpool Street, Clacton-on-Sea, Colchester and Walton-on-the-Naze.